 Less Time Creating Events

-For users that don't schedule recurring events, a large part of their time in PlayMaker is spent creating events to record the notes for their activities.
-Many of these events are with referral sources that are called upon on a frequent basis (i.e. weekly, bi-weekly, etc.).
+For users who don't schedule recurring events, a large part of their time in Marketscape CRM will be spent creating events to record the notes for their activities.
+Many of these events are with referral sources who are called upon on a frequent basis (i.e. weekly, bi-weekly, etc.).
 A recurring event series takes about the same amount of time to schedule as a single event.
 If 75% of your events are recurring events, that's 75% less time creating events, allowing you to focus on adding notes and moving on to the next event.

 Placing recurring events on your calendar for a high-touch referral source will ensure that the referral source stays on your radar.
 If a facility needs to be seen two or three times per week, a recurring event can be setup to match that frequency, ensuring that it doesn't fall off your radar as other calls and tasks come up.
 This keeps your priority accounts visible, and ensures that you keep them in mind as you plan your day or week.